MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-http-webhook.md

 ### Authorization keys

-HTTP triggers let you use keys for added security.
-A standard HTTP trigger can use these as an API key, requiring the key to be present on the request.
-Webhooks can use keys to authorize requests in a variety of ways, depending on what the provider supports.
+Functions lets you use keys to make it harder to access your HTTP function endpoints during development.
+A standard HTTP trigger may require such an API key be present in the request.
+Webhooks may use keys to authorize requests in a variety of ways, depending on what the provider supports.

-> [!NOTE]
+> [!IMPORTANT]
-> When running functions locally, authorization is disabled no matter the `authLevel` set in `function.json`.
-As soon as you publish to Azure Functions, the `authLevel` immediately takes effect.
+> While keys may help obfuscate your HTTP endpoints during development, they are not intended as a way to secure an HTTP trigger in production.
+To learn more about how to secure your function app HTTP endpoints in production, see [Secure an HTTP endpoint in production](#secure-an-http-endpoint-in-production).

 There are two types of keys: